Mariners lose third straight to Salvador Perez and the Royals to open crucial homestand

 Anderson allowed three runs on eight hits.
 He had no walks and six strikeouts.

-“He did exactly what we hoped he could for us and that was get deep in the ballgame,” Servais said.
+“He did exactly what we hoped he could for us, and that was get deep in the ballgame,” Servais said.
 “He’s been so consistent since we’ve acquired him. … Outstanding performance from him.”

-Anderson said he felt he threw the ball pretty good, “but there were two pitches (to Merrifield and Perez) that I would obviously like back.”
+Anderson said he felt he threw the ball well, “but there were two pitches (to Merrifield and Perez) that I would obviously like back.”

 “They weren’t that bad of pitches, but they were too good of pitches to those guys who are swinging the bat so hot … but overall, I think it was pretty good.”